 Soon we will be releasing a lot of small visual interface improvements, and here I would like to take a look at one of them, because it is somewhat an nonstandard decision.

 So, here we have our main page, and now let’s try to process article with some bad ID:

-Ah, we got an error that is shown in the same field as a watermark text.
-And this error will disappear when we try to enter another article ID.
-Quite good?
-I definitely say yes, because this way we can save screen space comparing to the standard way of showing errors separate near input fields.
+Here, we have an error that is shown in the same field as a watermark text.
+The error will disappear when we try to enter another article ID.
+This way we save screen space comparing to the standard way of showing errors separate near input fields.